Tech-with-Vidhya/bank_customers_churn_prediction_exploring_7_different_classification_algorithms/README.md

 > <h3>7.
 Deploying the Best Optimized Model into Unseen Test Data</h3>
 > <h3>8.
 Evaluating the Optimized Model’s Performance Metrics</h3>

-<h3>The business case of determining the churn status of bank customers are explored, trained and validated on 7 different classification algorithms/models as listed below and the best optimized model is selected based on the various performance metrics namely accuracy, precision, recall and f1-score.</h3>
+<h3>The business case and the problem statement to determine the churn status of the bank customers are explored, trained and validated on 7 different classification algorithms/models as listed below and the best finalized optimized model is selected based on the various performance metrics namely accuracy, precision, recall and f1-score.</h3>

 > <h3>1.
 Decision Tree Classifier - CART (Classification and Regression Tree) Algorithm</h3>
 > <h3>2.
 Decision Tree Classifier - IDE (Iterative Dichotomiser) Algorithm</h3>